mwong510ca/15Puzzle_OptimalSolver/Solver Enhancement - Standard version.md

          C  E  F 15      It it land on center (5 or 10), it has 4 moves. </pre>

   * If it cannot find a solution by shift right, it cannot find a solution by shift down either.
 Same for shift left and shift up pairs.
 If it starts from the identical symmetry board, it will reduce the expansion by 50%.
-  * If it shift to the corner, the serach is done.
+  * If it shift to the corner, the search is done.
 Such as left shift to position 0:
     * Right shift to position 1 is the backward move - eliminated.
     * Down shift to position 4 is the symmetry move of Right shift - eliminated as well.
   * If if shift to the center, the search will drop from 3 remaining moves to 1 move.
 Such as left shift to position 5: